With COVID-19 in Alberta, Health Minister Tyler Shandro caves to doctors on 'complex billing' battle

 Both political maxims were proved again to have stood the test of time in Alberta yesterday.

-As Alberta's health care professionals brace for battle against the wave of COVID-19 cases now hitting the province, the Kenney government dropped its effort to force Alberta's physicians to swallow an unpopular new billing regime like the political hot potato it had become.
+As Alberta's health-care professionals brace for battle against the wave of COVID-19 cases now hitting the province, the Kenney government dropped its effort to force Alberta's physicians to swallow an unpopular new billing regime like the political hot potato it had become.

 In the humiliating climbdown predicted in this space on March 8, Jason Kenney's United Conservative Party government dropped its plan to end the practice of "complex billing" in a way that would have cut revenue for many family physicians as much as 20 per cent over four years.